-We thank John Maheu, Hideo Kozumi, Masahiko Sagae and Shuji Tanaka for providing useful comments and discussions.
+We thank anonymous referees, the Editor, John Maheu, Hideo Kozumi, Masahiko Sagae and Shuji Tanaka for providing useful comments and discussions.
 The computational results were obtained by using Ox version 7 (Doornik (2006)).
 This work was supported by JSPS KAKENHI Grant Numbers 25245035, 26245028.